-Important: Please be advised that the HE Diploma of Music is currently only taking expressions of interest and will only be delivered if there are sufficient enrolment numbers.
+Important: Please be advised that AC is currently only accepting expressions of interest for the HE Diploma of Music, and delivery will be considered based on those enquiries.
 Please contact our Future Students team to submit your expression of interest or discuss any questions you may have.

 The Diploma of Music is a practical course, preparing students for the music industry in solo and ensemble performance, theory, music business, composition and recording.
 The Diploma of Music is an eight-subject award and can be completed in one year.

 The Diploma of Music introduce students at a foundation level to the sources and content in the discipline area of music and provide training which emphasises vocational application.
 Graduates will have writing and research skills and be able to demonstrate an ability to apply a body of knowledge in a range of professional and entertainment contexts.
 The course draws on AC’s established expertise in the discipline areas of music.